Dr. Eileen Fernandez

 Mark Russo is a mathematics teacher at Verona High School in Verona, NJ, as well as a member of the 2011 Master Teacher cohort with Math for America.
 Mark received a BA in Mathematics from Boston College, an MA in Secondary Mathematics Education from New York University, and an MA in Global Development and Social Justice from St. John’s University.
 He is currently in his first year of doctoral studies at Montclair State University.

-I teach college math at Bergen Community College.
-I have a bachelors in Economics from Michigan State and a masters in Mathematics Education from NYU.
-I have taught 9-12 and was a Director of Compliance at an investment bank for 22 years.
+Tracy Saltwick teaches college level mathematics at Bergen Community College.
+She has a BA in Economics from Michigan State University and an MA in Secondary Mathematics Education from New York University.
+Prior to becoming a math teacher in 2005, she was the Director of Compliance at an investment bank for 22 years.

 After graduating from Rutgers University with a B.A. in Mathematics in 1999 and a M.Ed. in Mathematics Education in 2000, I became a member of the faculty at Hackensack High School, Hackensack, NJ.
 Education has always been important to me so I enrolled in Montclair State University’s Ed.D. program in 2005.
 Through my coursework, I gained more confidence to share what I learned with fellow teachers through various leadership workshops.
 I enjoy this new aspect of my career as a teacher-leader and plan to continue to share my research.
 Due to medical reasons, I was forced to leave the doctoral program to focus on my rehabilitation.
 Since I have rejoined the program, my dissertation focus is evolving.
 I have always been interested in seeing how graphing technology aids in mathematics classroom, but now I am more interested in putting different curricula to the test to see how effective they are.
 Though my dissertation focus is still not set, I also find it fascinating how different parts of the country set the mathematics high school curriculum.
 For example, how is Algebra 2 in a typical high school in New Jersey compare to Algebra 2 in a typical high school in Florida?
 Once I complete my degree, I would like to teach at a community college or university level as well as continue to present my research at leadership conferences.